JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-To reproduce each crash, we manually execute only a subset of code cells necessary to trigger the error.
-Due to non-linear notebook execution, we isolate each crash using one valid execution sequence, although alternatives may exist.
-This sequence is reflected in the cell execution counts, where higher numbers indicate later execution.
-In the fixed version, we preserve the same execution order for comparability.
-A crash is considered fixed when it no longer occurs and the notebook's original intent is maintained.
+For reproducing each crash, we execute only the code cells required to trigger the crash, yielding one valid execution sequence that reproduces the original crash (although alternative sequences may exist).
+This sequence is reflected in the cell execution counts, which are preserved in the fixed version for comparability.

+Fixes are produced manually with minimal code edits based on inspection of the reproduced failure behavior, including the error message, traceback, and failing code context.
+All fixes eliminate the crash while preserving the notebook’s original intent.
+To improve transparency and traceability, fix locations are explicitly marked in the fixed version using standardized inline comments (e.g., \textit{\# fix - - -}), enabling direct comparison between reproduced and fixed versions.
+We analyze and group the applied fixes retrospectively into a small number of recurring fix patterns, which can be related to the root causes and crash types introduced later.